Japan firms have no plans to strengthen governance after Ghosn arrest: Reuters poll

 TOKYO: Three-quarters of Japanese companies have no plan to create committees overseeing compensation or executive nomination, a Reuters poll found, reflecting indifference to boosting governance after the arrest of former Nissan boss Carlos Ghosn.

-Ghosn, credited with rescuing Nissan Motor Co Ltd from near-bankruptcy two decades ago, has been charged with understating his salary for eight years and temporarily transferring personal financial losses to the carmaker's books.
+Ghosn, credited with rescuing Nissan Motor from near-bankruptcy two decades ago, has been charged with understating his salary for eight years and temporarily transferring personal financial losses to the carmaker's books.

 He has been held at a detention center for over two months and his lawyer said he may not face trial for at least six months.